The Tudors: Season 1

 Season 1 chronicles the period of Henry VIII's reign in which his effectiveness as king is tested by international conflicts and political intrigue in his own court.
 Cardinal Thomas Wolsey plays a major part, acting as Henry's trusted advisor.

 In episode 1, Wolsey persuades Henry to keep the peace with France, and the two kings meet at Calais to sign a pact of friendship.
-The pressure of wanting a male heir compels Henry to question his marriage to Queen Catherine of Aragon.
+The pressure of wanting a male heir compels Henry to question his marriage to Catherine of Aragon.
+(Note: As established by the series credits and character list on the official website, the show spells the character's name with a "K".)
 He also has a string of affairs and fathers an illegitimate son in episode 2 with his mistress Elizabeth Blount, who is also one of Queen Catherine's ladies-in-waiting.
 Henry has the traitorous Duke of Buckingham executed.

 Anne Boleyn returns from attending the French court, and she catches Henry's eye.
 Her father and uncle encourage her to seduce the king, though she also falls in love with Henry as the season unfolds.
-She refuses to become his mistress but insists that he marry her, which pushes him to use Cardinal Wolsey to take action against Queen Katherine.
+She refuses to become his mistress but insists that he marry her, which pushes him to use Cardinal Wolsey to take action against Queen Catherine.
 The king instructs Wolsey to get papal agreement for an annulment of his marriage, on the grounds that his wife's previous marriage, to Henry's elder brother Arthur, was indeed consummated.
 In episode 6, Wolsey makes increasingly desperate efforts to persuade the Catholic Church to grant this, but it proves difficult as a result of the influence wielded over the Pope by Katherine's nephew Emperor Charles V, and this starts to weaken Wolsey's position.

 In episode 7, the mysterious sweating sickness arrives in England, killing both the high-born and low-born, and Henry is terrified of catching it; he secludes himself in the countryside away from court with his herbal medicines.
 Anne Boleyn contracts the illness but recovers.
 A papal envoy arrives in England to decide on the annulment.
 The court convenes a special session at which both Henry and Katherine initially are present, and it eventually decides in favor of Katherine.
 Cardinal Wolsey is stripped of his office as Lord Chancellor in episode 9 and banished to York, where he pleads with the king to restore him to office.
 Henry chooses his loyal friend Sir Thomas More to be Wolsey's successor as Lord Chancellor.

 In the final episode, Wolsey makes one last desperate attempt to save himself by allying himself with his former enemy Queen Katherine, but their plot is discovered and Wolsey kills himself during his imprisonment in the Tower of London after saying a brief prayer apologising for his sins.